-Error Code Meaning Cause Corrective Action 1 Air in Sensor Possible air in sensor, open wire connection, or bad sensor.
-Power on and off to prime sensor.
-Check installation to ensure outlet port is vertical or perpendicular to flow.
-Check orientation: should be mounted 90° to 270°.
-If problem persists for five resets, replace sensor with exchange unit.
-31 Air in Sensor Air in sensor.
+Error Code Meaning Cause Corrective Action 31 Air in Sensor Air in sensor.
 The sensor will enter a priming function and try to remove the air.
 Error will clear automatically when condition is corrected.
 Power on and off several times.
 Make sure sensor is immersed in water.
-Check Sensor orientation.
-33 Motor Locked Debris in sensor cover.
+Check installation to ensure outlet port is vertical or perpendicular to flow.
+Check orientation: should be mounted 90° to 270°.
+34 Motor Stalled Debris in sensor cover.
 Check for debris in sensor cover.
 See Section 18 for sensor disassembly.
 35 Motor RPM very Low Debris in sensor or corroded impeller or worn bearings (error code only present in firmware versions earlier than 396).
 Check for debris in sensor cover.
 See Section 18 for sensor disassembly.
 Replace impeller and bearings if worn or corroded.
 87 Bad temp Cal Temperature Cal out of range or too low to calibrate Replace sensor with exchange unit.
 13 Zero calibration out of range Zero calibration out of range.
 Reset zero calibration to zero.